Annual Technical Report 2004 on Patent Information Activities submitted by Canada (SCIT/ATR/PI/2004/CA)

 Canadian Patent Office maintains an electronic search file of all patent documents open to public from 1920-present, searchable using bibliographical data.

 Documents from 1978 -present are also searchable using text fields of abstract, claims and description.
 Only the text from the abstract and claims is verified for quality when the image is converted to text using OCR.
 The bibliographical information and image format of patent documents are available internally through our in-house system “Inquire Text” or externally though our Web site.
-The only information not available searching our Web site is the text from the description.
+The only information not available searching our WEB site is the text from the description.

 IV.
 Search file establishment and upkeep

 The Canadian Database search engine is updated electronically daily for our internal search tool (Inquire Text) and weekly for our external search tool (verity) available on our Web site.
+Our InquireText search system will not be supported by end of 2005, so we are also studying the impact of changing it with new indexing software, which will probably be Verity.

 Documentation from other offices maintained and/or considered part of the available search file